raptisj/johnraptis.dev/content/blog/write-better-media-queries/index.md

 $sm: 600px;    // 600px and up
 ```

-Then we are going to store the media query functionality in a @mixin.
+Then we are going to store the media query functionality in a <span class="highlight-in-text">@mixin</span>.

 ```scss
 @mixin small_breakpoint {